 - 5oz (150 grams) fresh mozzarella (or from ½ to ⅓ cup shredded firm mozzarella)

 - 1 Tbsp extra virgin olive oil, to drizzle

 - salt and pepper, to taste

 - Follow the easy no-knead pizza recipe to prepare the dough.
 It takes 5 minutes of prep time and 1 hour of proofing time.
 And while the dough is resting, make the pizza sauce.

 - Add the olive oil and garlic to a sauce pot and cook over medium heat for 1 minutes or just until the garlic is fragrant.

 - Add the canned tomatoes, salt and some freshly cracked pepper.
-Stir to combine, cover the pot and allow to simmer for 15-20 minutes.
+Stir to combine, cover the pot and allow to simmer for about 5 minutes.
 You might add a pinch of oregano or a few fresh basil leaves if you have them on hand.

 - When the sauce is ready turn the heat off, taste, adjust the seasoning and set aside.